16 Dec Best things to do in Santorini

 You love Santorini hiking tours?
 So, in this case, it’s a must!!!
 Santorini is a wonderful place for hiking.
 In fact … it’s a small island.
 There are so many things to explore on this fascinating volcanic land and walking is the best thing to do in Santorini to really get to know the island.
 Definitely, it’s a beautiful way to spend a day.
 Hiking and walking are among the best things to do in Santorini- a guarantee for a good sleep at night!!!

-On the way, you will have the opportunity to enjoy the Caldera in all its glory, to admire the unique architecture of the settlements along its rim, and to take in the natural beauty around you, including local plants and volcanic rocks.
-This walk takes about four hours.
-Begin this route early in the morning to avoid the heat or late afternoon to enjoy the sunset.
+Sunny days are great for hiking from Fira to Oia Village, especially if you enjoy long walks.
+You’ll have the chance to see the Caldera in all its splendor, observe the unique architecture of the communities around its rim, and take in the natural beauty of the area, including native plants and volcanic rocks, along the way.
+It takes roughly four hours to complete this hike.
+To avoid the heat, start this trip early in the morning or late in the afternoon to catch the sunset.
 If you are observant – but also lucky – you will see partridges and wild rabbits on your way.
 Highly recommended!!!

 You can also enjoy a walk to the nearby villages.
 Emporio village hiking is a unique tour.
 First, it’s the best option to stay away from the crowds.
 Discover not only the real beauty of Santorini but also the breathtaking views of our hiking tours.
 Second, learn the Island’s culture.
 It features stunning views of green valleys, cows, and donkeys.
 In that way, you will explore Santorini from a different angle.
 By choosing this hiking tour, you will visit three representatives through other villages: Pyrgos, Potamos and Emporio.
 You will also enjoy a Greek coffee or soft drinks in one of the two traditional cafes in Emporio village